acadadev/rosrider_doc/06_FIRMWARE/README.md

  - **** .
  - **Firmware Compatibility** Always use the firmware provided by ACADA Robotics for your specific model.

-By following these steps and adhering to the specific instructions provided by ACADA Robotics, you can successfully update your ROSRider's firmware and enhance its capabilities.

 <div class="ck">
     <div class="ck1">
         ⚠️&nbsp;Before Starting Update